Local Officers' Manual

 • Preside at all membership meetings, arranging for meeting speakers, guests and programs as necessary.

 • Countersign checks and/or authorize expense forms per current MAPE policy.
-All expense and lost time forms must be signed by the Treasurer, unless unavailable (ill or vacation).
+The Treasurer must sign all expense and lost time forms unless unavailable (ill or vacation).

 • Call meetings of the local’s Executive Committee as needed.